Today I'm going to lift the lid how to cure Osgood Schlatter disease in a matter of days.

 - Always do it on something super soft

 As you can see from the pic, Sarah's quad flexibility is still a work in progress.
 The cool thing is you only need to create a millimetre or two of length to dramatically reduce the traction on the tuberosity and get the knee out of the angry phase.
 This stretch is vastly superior to the standing quad stretch which is never done properly and the sitting hurdle one which I just flat out hate!
 So do it, but gently.
-Read all about why stretching is amazing for durability and performance.

 Second, create some strength in the quad.